GuildTV/cviz/docs/timelines.md

 ### End
 These are run when the video in a layer reaches the end.

-Note: putting an end trigger on a looped video may cause the trigger to fire on the end of the first play.
+Note: putting an end trigger on a looped video may cause the trigger to fire only on the end of the first play.

 ```
 # @END layer {